-54. Each Annex II Party shall provide, in textual and tabular formats (table 6 below), information on measures and activities related to technology transfer implemented or planned since its last national communication or biennial report.
-[Parties shall, when reporting details of measures related to the promotion, facilitation and financing of the transfer of, or access to, environmentally-sound technologies, clearly distinguish between activities undertaken by the public sector and those undertaken by the private sector.]
-[In reporting such measures and activities, Annex II Parties shall, to the extent possible, provide information on the recipient country, the target area of mitigation or adaptation, the sector involved and the sources of technology transfer from the public or private sectors, and shall distinguish between activities undertaken by the public and private sectors.]
-As the ability of Parties to collect adequate information on private sector activities, and how these activities help meet the commitments of Parties under Article 4.3, 4.4 and 4.5 of the Convention.
+54. Each Annex II Party shall provide, in textual and tabular formats (table 5 below), information on measures and activities related to technology transfer implemented or planned since its last national communication or biennial report.
+Parties shall, when reporting details of measures related to the promotion, facilitation and financing of the transfer of, or access to, environmentally sound technologies, clearly distinguish between activities undertaken by the public sector and those undertaken by the private sector.
+In reporting such measures and activities, Annex II Parties shall, to the extent possible, provide information on the recipient country, the target area of mitigation or adaptation, the sector involved and the sources of technology transfer from the public or private sectors, and shall distinguish between activities undertaken by the public and private sectors.(NZ) As the ability of Parties to collect adequate information on private sector activities is limited, Parties may indicate, where feasible, in what way they have encouraged private sector activities, and how these activities help meet the commitments of Parties under Article 4.3, 4.4 and 4.5 of the Convention.